Luis Suarez: Panel criticises Liverpool striker's reaction

 Luis Suarez did not appreciate "the seriousness" of biting Branislav Ivanovic when he argued against a long ban, says a Football Association panel.

 The Liverpool striker accepted a three-game violent conduct ban, but claimed the incident did not deserve more.

-He was eventually banned for 10 games but decided not to appeal.
+He was eventually banned for 10 games but

 The FA said the ban should send out a "strong message that such deplorable behaviours do not have a place in football".